 If your business accepts credit cards, you have an obligation to safeguard your customer’s credit card information.
 In the contract you signed with your processor, you agreed to comply with industry data security standards.
 A good payment provider has the technology and processes in place to meet these compliance requirements.
 Likewise, you also have responsibilities to ensure your business is appropriately safeguarding your customer’s information.
-Things like how you store credit card information, the equipment you use to do it, and the service providers you partner with.
+Things like how you store credit card information, the payment gateway and other equipment you use to do it, and the service providers you partner with.
 Read on to learn how your business can employ best practices for storing credit card information.

 Storing Credit Card Info

 Events like the Equifax data breach are a reminder of how important it is to securely store credit card information and other personal data as a business.
 If you run a recurring or subscription-based business, you need to store credit card info routinely.
 Your merchant service provider is the best place to start finding a solution.
 They should have services that can store your customer’s credit card information as well as data security tips.

 Considerations for Storing Credit Card Information